 We have never had a pension plan and we have very limited perquisites.
 Our named executive officers, along with all of our employees on a non-discriminatory basis, receive: (i) health and dental insurance with the Company paying 100% of the premiums, (ii) a \$200,000 group term life insurance policy, and (iii) long-term and short-term disability coverage.
-We maintain a retirement savings plan for all of our employees under section 401(k) of the Code.
+We maintain a retirement savings plan for all of our employees under section 401(k) of the Internal Revenue Code (the "Code").
 All of our employees, including our named executive officers, benefit from the same company matching formula.
-In addition, subject to certain limitations, Mr. Brugger, as a member of our Board of Directors, is entitled to reimbursement of up to \$10,000 of lodging, meals, parking and certain other expenses at all of our hotels and at other hotels.
+In addition, subject to certain limitations, Mr. Brugger, as a member of our Board of Directors, is entitled to annual reimbursement of up to \$10,000 of lodging, meals, parking and certain other expenses at all of our hotels and at other hotels, however Mr. Brugger has never used this benefit.

-In 2014, our Board of Directors approved the implementation of a deferred compensation plan that enables our named executive officers, as well as other senior management employees, to defer up to 100% of their cash and equity compensation.
+We also have a deferred compensation plan that enables our named executive officers, as well as other senior management employees, to defer up to 100% of their cash and equity compensation.
 The amounts deferred are not included in the participant's current taxable income and, therefore, are not currently deductible by us.
 With respect to deferred cash compensation, the participants select from a limited number of mutual funds which serve as measurement funds, and the deferred amounts are increased or decreased to correspond to the market value of the mutual fund investments.
 Because the measurement funds are publicly traded securities, we do not consider any of the earnings credited under the deferred compensation plan to be "above market."
 We do not provide any matching contribution to any participant, although the plan does permit such contributions.